SoccerNet/sn-tracking/README.md

  - one complete halftime annotated with tracking data.
  - the complete videos for the 12 games.

 Note that a subset of this data is used in this first challenge.
-(150 clips of 30 seconds)
+In particular, this accounts for 57 30-seconds clips for the train set, 49 clips for the test set, 58 clips for our first public challenge, and 37 clips for our future challenges, including the entire half-time video in the latter.

 Participate in our upcoming Challenge at CVPR and try to win up to 1000$ sponsored by [Baidu](https://www.baidu.com/)!
-All details will soon be available on the [challenge website](https://eval.ai/web/challenges/challenge-page/761/overview), or on the [main page](https://www.soccer-net.org/).
+All details are available on the [challenge website](), or on the [main page](https://www.soccer-net.org/).

 The participation deadline is fixed at the 30th of May 2022.
-The official rules and guidelines will be provided in [ChallengeRules.md](ChallengeRules.md) around mid-February 2022.
+The official rules and guidelines are provided in [ChallengeRules.md](ChallengeRules.md).

 <a href="https://youtu.be/tA9E1hkiyB0">
 <p align="center"><img src="Images/Thumbnail.png" width="720"></p>